Limit theorems for discrete multitype branching processes counted with a characteristic: Introduction

-In the current work we take a step forward in understanding higher order asymptotics for multitype CMJ processes in the discrete time setting such that $\operatorname{\supp} \xi^{(i,j)}\subseteq\{1\}$, that is, where each particle gives birth to new particles only at age one.
+that is, each particle can give birth to new particles only at age one.
 More precisely, we consider a supercritical multitype Galton-Watson branching process $(Z_n)_{n\in\N}$ with $J$ types $Z_n=(Z_n^1,...,Z_n^J)$, where for $j\in\{1,\ldots,J\}$, $Z_n^j$ stands for the number of particles of type $j$ born in the $n$-th generation.
-We denote by $\mathbb{T}$ the corresponding genealogical Galton-Watson tree.
-For each individual $u\in\T$ ever born we associate a weight function $\Phi_u$, which is an independent (of everything) copy of some given random function $\Phi:\Z\to \C^{d\times J}$ that we call characteristic of dimension $d\in\N$.
-The current work focuses on asymptotic fluctuations for the discrete-time stochastic processes $(Z_n^{\Phi})_{n\in \N}$ defined as
+We denote by $\T$ the corresponding genealogical Galton-Watson tree.
+For each individual $u\in\T$ ever born we associate a weight function $\Phi_u$, which is an independent (of everything) copy of some given random function $\Phi:\Z\times \{1,\dots,J\}\to \C^{d}$ that we call {\it characteristic of dimension $d\in\N$}.
+This work focuses on asymptotic fluctuations of the discrete time stochastic process $(Z_n^{\Phi})_{n\in \N}$ defined as